ghwinter/axiom/docs/en-us/runtime.md

 > `BoundedCarrier<CAP>` is **carried by `BoundedQueue`** today; a mid-term swap of its
 > innards onto `BoundedMailbox` (removing one wrapper layer) and a deprecation track for
 > `BoundedQueue` are open; the disambiguation table above answers the "stacked look"
 > objection in the meantime.
-Also recorded (docgate blind spot): prose API names in the
+Also noted (docgate blind spot): prose API names in the
 > docs are not machine-checkable — only ```rust fences are compiled; known boundary.

 ### Carrier catalog entries, six-tuple (S/L/T/C/V/R) — 2026-08